Taxel/PlexTraktSync/README.md

 - The container should start automatically.
 If not, start it.
 - Enter the console for the container.
 - Enter `python3 -m plextraktsync` to start the credential process described above.

+### GitHub

+If you wish to install from a specific GitHub tagged release, read the guidance in [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Setup